maoschanz/drawing/CONTRIBUTING.md

 To set up a development environment, see [here](#install-from-source-code).

+### Settings

+The settings are managed by the `Gio.Settings` abstraction, which will probably corresponds to the `dconf` database once the app is installed as a native package.

+With flatpak however, which includes the recommended development setup, the settings are stored in a key-value file, which can be found (and edited) at `~/.var/app/com.github.maoschanz.drawing/config/glib-2.0/settings/keyfile`.

 ### Syntax and comments

 - Use 2 spaces in `.ui` or `.xml` files.